-CA's primary site consists of Five physical security tiers comprising of:
+CA's primary site consists of Four physical security tiers comprising of:

 Tier 1: The common area in the vicinity of the CA operations set-up where in physical access check is performed.
-This is the area where common facilities are incorporated.
+This is C-DAC's main entrance and is manned by multiple security personals.

 Tier 2: This is the first level where CA operations commence.
-This is manned by physical security personnel and also enforces physical proximity access control restricting entries only to CA authorized personnel.
+This is manned by physical security personnel and physical access check is performed.
+Enforces physical proximity access control restricting entries only to CA authorized personnel

-Tier 3: Enables two factor authentications (biometrics and physical proximity).
+Tier 3:Entrance of C-DAC CA DC wherein access is governed by two factor authentication (biometrics and physical proximity).
 The receiving and dispatch are carried out in this area.